-DESCRIPTION The projects provide stakeholders with user-friendly tools and instruments to enable them to apply ecosystem services science and knowledge in their field o work, in order to engage stakeholders and build a community around the output across science, policy and practice.
-Some variables to be highlighted about the stakeholders' involvement are the following: -Participatory Scenario Planning process for downscaling regional normative scenarios; -19 institutions from 6 economic sectors were involved throughout a two-yea process.
-Over twenty stakeholders representing the main management and decision- making bodies for land planning, agriculture, forestry, nature conservation, tourism and water management were involved.
-The stakeholders include those involved in territorial and resource management such as representatives of the government, local authorities, NGOs and regional natural parks.
-They represent the main economic sectors that have an impact of land use and natural resources: urban planning, agriculture, forestry, tourism and water management.
-The project details the high added value and mutual benefits of an interdisciplinar and participatory approach, based on active collaboration with local actors involved in the management of the territory and its resources, and with strong sectoral and geographic expertise.
+INDICATORS DESCRIPTION 5.1 A defined and fully agreed upon feedback and grievance resolution mechanism is available to all stakeholders before an NbS intervention can be initiated The projects provide stakeholders with user-friendly tools and instruments to enable them to apply ecosystem services science and knowledge in their field of work, in order to engage stakeholders and build a community around the outputs across science, policy and practice.
+Some variables to be highlighted about the stakeholders' involvement are the following: -Participatory Scenario Planning process for downscaling regional normative scenarios; -19 institutions from 6 economic sectors were involved throughout a two-year process.
+Over twenty stakeholders representing the main management and decision-making bodies for land planning, agriculture, forestry, nature conservation, tourism and water management were involved.
+5.2 Participation is based on mutual respect and equality, regardless of gender, age or social status, and upholds the right of Indigenous Peoples to Free Prior and Informed Consent (FPIC) The stakeholders include those involved in territorial and resource management, such as representatives of the government, local authorities, NGOs and regional natural parks.
+They represent the main economic sectors that have an impact on land use and natural resources: urban planning, agriculture, forestry, tourism and water management.
+The project details the high added value and mutual benefits of an interdisciplinary and participatory approach, based on active collaboration with local actors involved in the management of the territory and its resources, and with strong sectoral and geographic expertise.
 The active participation of stakeholders in the design and evaluation of the work facilitated the integration of local needs and expectations.
-This process has taken place;, nevertheless, no specific reference to citizen participation is made.
-No evidence found during the evaluation.
-No evidence found during the evaluation.
+5.3 Stakeholders who are directly and indirectly affected by the NbS have been identified and involved in all processes of the NbS intervention This process has taken place;, nevertheless, no specific reference to citizen participation is made.
+5.4 Decision-making processes document and respond to the rights and interests of all participating and affected stakeholders No evidence found during the evaluation.
+5.5 Where the scale of the NbS extends beyond jurisdictional boundaries, mechanisms are established to enable joint decision making by the stakeholders in those jurisdictions affected by the NbS No evidence found during the evaluation.
+ISSUES ADDRESSED